-Suspending or cancelling your credit card account, or not processing a transaction
+21. When can we suspend or cancel your credit card account or not process a transaction?

-We may suspend your credit card account or not process a transaction for the reasons and with the consequences set out in clause "Blocking payments, payment devices, services and accounts and temporary transaction limits" of the Personal Banking Booklet.

-Acting reasonably, we may suspend your credit card account (in addition to the reasons, and with the consequences, referred to above) or cancel your credit card account if:
+We may suspend your credit card account (including your use of any payment device) or not process a transaction for the reasons and with the consequences set out in clause 10 ("When we will and won't act") and clause 16 ("Blocking payments, payment devices, services and accounts and temporary transaction limits") of the Personal Banking Booklet.
+We may also block a transaction or suspend your credit card account in the circumstances set out in clause 20 ("When are you in default and what are the consequences?") of these Credit Card Terms.